 Several of our group recently presented at the 2011 Plastics in Medical Devices Conference, in Huron, Ohio.
 Here’s what Chris Connors had to say on the importance of considering the interaction design of devices as healthcare moves from the clinical environment to home healthcare:

 Home healthcare is an industry expanding at a dramatic rate, with both an aging demographic and the possibility that home healthcare can serve to drive down healthcare costs conspiring to drive growth.
 At the same time, home healthcare capabilities continue to grow; procedures like cholesterol testing that used to require office visits and lab time are now available over the counter at your local CVS.
 But as these procedures become commoditized, manufacturers are faced with a choice: serve the home healthcare market with “consumer” or “prosumer” versions of their products, or remain in a (possibly shrinking, depending on the treatment) clinical market for those products.
-How can interaction design ease the transition for companies who chose the former?
+How can interaction design ease the transition for companies that chose the former?

 In this discussion it’s useful to articulate a common definition of terms, so let’s define interaction design in this context.
-Initially interaction design was used interchangeably with interface design, or specifically, interfaces on screens, whether that was a desktop, mobile, web, or embedded application.
+Initially, interaction design was used interchangeably with interface design, or specifically, interfaces on screens, whether that was a desktop, mobile, web, or embedded application.
 More recently the term has come to embody a more holistic view of product design, encompassing all of the points of interaction between customers and products, the support of those products, and the company itself.
 It now crosses boundaries to include:

 - industrial design — those functions are accessed with hard buttons; they have this appearance and this feel during engagement and disengagement;